AviatrixSystems/Docs/HowTos/CloudN_workflow.rst

 - Enhanced visibility and troubleshooting: perform diagnostics on Managed CloudN device same as an Aviatrix gateway in the cloud through Aviatrix Controller GUI

-- Performance: support scale-out fashion to achive high IPsec throughput
+- Performance: support scale-out fashion to achieve high IPsec throughput

 Q: Does Managed CloudN has Aviatrix High-Performance (Insane) mode supported?